An ESG leader in Asian equities

 New renewable energy holdings

 China has recently pledged to be carbon neutral by 2060 and it has said that it will be at peak carbon in 2030.
 ABD’s manager believes that renewable/clean energy will feature very heavily in China’s next five-year plan and is expecting to see a lot of investment in this space, with considerable opportunities in solar and wind generation, as well as nuclear.
 Reflecting this, the manager has added Longi Green Energy Technology (en.longi-solar.com) to the portfolio.
-The company is the world’s largest manufacturer of solar wafers and is very cost-competitive and ABD’s manager believes that the company is very well positioned to capture growth in both its domestic market and internationally.
+The company is the world’s largest manufacturer of solar wafers and, according to ABD’s manager, is very cost-competitive in this market.
+The manager believes that the company is very well positioned to capture growth in both its domestic market and internationally.

 The manager also added a position in a Yunnan Energy New Material Co, which is a chemical company that is primarily focused on the production of critical battery components, where ABD’s manager says it is a market leader.
 This differentiates it from LG Chem, another ABD holding, which makes whole batteries and primarily services European auto manufacturers, whereas Yunnan Energy is primarily servicing Chinese manufacturers.